shulhi/rescript-compiler/docs/JSXV4.md

 }
 ```

+> Note:
-> Note: this implicit definition of type `props` means that there cannot be other type definitions of `props` in the same scope, or it will be a compiler error about multiple definitions of the type name.
+> - This implicit definition of type `props` means that there cannot be other type definitions of `props` in the same scope, or it will be a compiler error about multiple definitions of the type name.
+> - JSX V4 automatically adds a `Jsx.element` return constraint to all component functions.
+This ensures that components always return valid JSX elements and provides better type safety.
+If a component returns a non-JSX value, you'll get a helpful error message suggesting how to convert it (e.g., use `React.int` for integers, `React.string` for strings, etc.).

 ### Transformation for Component Application